Abenaki State Recognition

 Madeline Kunin, in three terms, said she was very concerned about the Abenaki plight.
-Still it was only in one of her final Executive Orders did she establish the Governor’s Advisory Commission on Native American Affairs.
+Still, it was only in one of her final Executive Orders that she established the Governor’s Advisory Commission on Native American Affairs.
+The order stated:

 In May of 1993, then Governor Howard Dean proclaimed the Abenaki presence of 10,000 years as seminal in Vermont history.

 Nonetheless, Dean’s fear of casino gambling was reinforced as he interacted with governors from Western states.
 Dean looked for a way to offer the Abenaki state recognition without providing an opening for gambling.